genosse-einhorn/old-windows-updates/vbox/win95/win95-in-vbox-problems.md

 ### You're installing from CD

-Windows 95 Setup can only access the CD during the second stage of setup if you used a `DRVCOPY.INF` file to install a real-mode CD driver.
-See my `win95-bootdisk-with-cdrom.md` tutorial for creating a setup bootdisk which gets it right.
+Windows 95 Setup can only access the CD during the second stage of setup if you used a `DRVCOPY.INF` file to install a real-mode CD-ROM driver.
+See my `setup-bootdisk-with-cdrom` tutorial for creating a setup bootdisk which gets it right.

 Your only option now is to skip the file and then fix the fallout later (see below).